haoyuzhang89/W251-HVM-Art-Connoisseur/README.md

 ## Preprocess Dataset

 * We corrected some special characters of the artist names to standard charaters, so our model can read the names.
-* We convert the dataset to 3 RGB channels by "/255" to the original pixels.
+* We converted the dataset to 3 RGB channels by "/255" to the original pixels.
-* We splitted the dataset by 80% of training data, 10% of dev data and 10% of test data.
+* We split the dataset into 80%  training data, 10% dev data and 10% test data.
 * Besides the above modifications, we also created two new datasets from the raw dataset.
 In the first type of dataset, we sampled the cropped images.
 We cropped the images with the sizes of 256 * 256, 128 * 128, and 64 * 64.
 And fed same sizes of images to the model for training.
 Here are some examples of the croped images for random sampling.
   ![image](https://user-images.githubusercontent.com/59550524/114339653-8f3c3d00-9b0a-11eb-881d-aad6af7783df.png)
 * The other dataset generated from the raw dataset is the reshaping dataset.
 We reshaped the whole images to the same sizes.
 And fed those reshaped images to the training model.